Tuyên Quang province: Economy

 The province's economy is dependent on its primary industries.
-In 2005, the economic breakdown is as follows: construction 30.7%, services 33.6%, agriculture, forestry and fishery 35.7%.
-Rice is the staple food.
-Also grown are maize, cassava, potato, tea, lemongrass and citrus fruits, as well as beans.
-Livestock includes buffalo, pigs and poultry.
-The most important mineral reserves are zinc ore, manganese ore, tin and antimony.
-The province is also a producer of paper, cement and limestone.

 The land economy is dependent on the agricultural growth in the province, which is dependent to a land area of 1051 km2) under agriculture, about 20% of the province.
-However, this has also caused deforestation.
-However, the practice of shifting cultivation called the "swidden agriculture"(practiced by ethnic minorities) is limited to 3000 ha, as in 1992, and is said to be reducing under a UNDP funded project; has covered the aquaculture development in ponds.
-However, the Lô River which flows through the province has much potential for development of aquaculture.
+This has caused deforestation.
+The practice of shifting cultivation called the "swidden agriculture" (practiced by ethnic minorities) is limited to 3000 ha, as in 1992, and is said to be reducing under a UNDP funded project; has covered the aquaculture development in ponds.
+The Lô River which flows through the province has potential for development of aquaculture.

-The province has 900 villages in upland areas, which are inhabited mostly by impoverished ethnic minorities.
+The province has 900 villages in upland areas, which are inhabited mostly by ethnic minorities.
 Under an IFAD funded project for Rural Development (IFAD loan:US$20.9 million), agricultural training has been provided to the farmers on pilot plots to teach them to adopt new practices and techniques in the field of agriculture, animal husbandry, credit, food storage and processing that are appropriate for the local environment.
-In addition, infrastructure, health services and village level institutions like the savings and credit groups, user groups and village development boards have also been supported by this funding.
-The forestry sector of the economy is influenced by the Bai Bang pulp and paper mill, said to be one of the largest in Vietnam, located in the adjoining Vinh Phu Province.
+Infrastructure, health services and village level institutions like the savings and credit groups, user groups and village development boards have also been supported by this funding.
+The forestry sector of the economy is influenced by the Bai Bang pulp and paper mill.
 It was established in the 1980s with financial help from Sweden.
 Commercial logging is carried out in the plantation forests by the state-sponsored enterprises to supply pulp to the factory.

-Economic indicators

-As against the national figure of 7,592 agriculture, forestry and fishery cooperatives, there are only 147 agriculture cooperatives in the province (142 are farming and 6 are fishery cooperatives).
+As against the national figure of 7,592 agriculture, forestry and fishery cooperatives, there are 147 agriculture cooperatives in the province (142 are farming and 6 are fishery cooperatives).
 There are 54 farms in the province compared to the national number of 120,699.

 The output value of agricultural produce at constant 1994 prices in the province was 959.5 billion đồngs, compared to the national value of 156,681.9 billion dongs.
 The province produced 569,400 tonnes of cereals as against the national production of 324,200 tonnes.

 The per capita production of cereals in the district was 434.1 kg as against the national figure of 501.8 kg in 2007.
-In 2007, the industrial output of the province was a meagre 1102.7 billion đồngs against the national output of 1.47 million billion dongs.
+In 2007, the industrial output of the province was 1102.7 billion đồngs against the national output of 1.47 million billion dongs.